rwboyer/tachyons-one-page/content/news/2019-06-13-black-and-white.md

 image: "/images/099A1050.jpg"
 bcolor: "white"
 background: 'bg-center'
+stats:
   name: "Lauren"
   camera: "Canon 5DsR"
   lens: "24-105 f/4 L"
   aperture: "f/6.3"
   focal: "35mm"
   lighting: "Profoto"
   heads: "1"
   notes: 'I finally settled on my one larger light modifier for my one light travel kit.
 The Profoto Umbrella Deep L Silver.
 Here I used it without diffusion for a very crisp, focused look.
 With a diffion panel it looks a lot like an octabank.'
 ---
 Here's a secret.
 I'd probably shoot black and white all the time if people let me.
 I'd go so far as to say it's a different medium than color photographs.
 If forced to choose only one medium I'd most likely choose Black &amp; White.
 Here's another secret&hellip; I still load a roll of black and white film now and again.
 There's just something about the look of black and white negative film that while I can get close with digital, it's just not quite the same.